 It’s the same principle as adopting a puppy to liven up an old dog.

 And although I personally do not want a dozen plastic pink flamingos plastered all over my lawn, I want my neighbor to have the freedom to decorate as they please.

 While doing research for this article, I’ve read complaints such as:

 - No pets.
 You own the home, but cannot share it with a beloved companion because it’s against the rules.

-- Youngsters not allowed to visit for longer than 2 weeks at a time.
+- Youngsters are not allowed to visit for longer than 2 weeks at a time.
 Extended stays for fun or otherwise are discouraged.

 - You can’t decorate your lawn as you see fit.
 Forget the holiday decorations.
 Only appropriate ones are allowed.

 - Bullying and snobbishness.
 If you are not the “right” kind of person, you may not make friends easily.

 Others have complained about the lack of diversity.